ntu-mmr-lab/dFoCC/README.md

 - Install Miniconda according to the instruction in [https://www.anaconda.com/docs/getting-started/miniconda/install](https://www.anaconda.com/docs/getting-started/miniconda/install), or use other Conda distribution
 - Clone this repository: `git clone https://github.com/ntu-mmr-lab/dFoCC.git --depth 1`
-- Go to the cloned directory: `cd dFoCC`
+- Go to the cloned directory: `cd dFoCC/`
 - Create a conda environment: `conda create -n $env_name -c conda-forge --file requirements.txt`
   - Replace `$env_name` with any valid name for a Conda environment
   - Remove the environment by `conda remove -n $env-name --all`